MAttila42/CSharp/README.md

 3. Open the `Program.cs` file
 4. Press `F5` to run the project

-## Renaming template projects
+## Rename the template project names

-Search for all occurrences of `MyProject` and replace them with your project name.
+Search for all occurrences of `MyProject` and replace them with your own projects name.

 ## Project Structure